laptopsystem/DT_probiotics_Data_Champion_ASSIGN/README.md

   - matplotlib
   - scikit-learn

-You don't need to install any additional libraries to run the **Streamlit App** as it is already hosted online.
-However, if you want to work locally with **Google Colab**, you can install the required libraries.

 ---

 ## Conclusion

 This project provides an end-to-end solution for analyzing and predicting company prospects using machine learning.
-You can explore the models and visualizations either through the interactive **Streamlit dashboard** or by running the code in **Google Colab**.